anliksim/bsc-docs/src/pages/scad/03-serverlessdevelopment.md

 - Export as function unit including dependencies

 Function calls:
-- if internal, rewrite
+- if internal, rewire
 - if I/O, replace
 - otherwise, leave as is

-Mondas:
+Monads:
 - Functional programming with side effects / side channels